 There have been plenty of jokes involving Yoshi’s troubles with the IRS due to alleged tax evasion.
 However, Yoshi now has a legitimate issue with the United States government.
 An educational flash game made by the (Environmental Protection Agency (EPA) used one of his game’s music without permission.
+Listening different types of Music is a wonderful experience.
+For the best History related info of the music do visit us.

 Egg on their face.